gw111zz/HelloScalaOnAndroid/README.md

 Getting Started
 ============
-Assuming you have Ant and the Android SDK (with tools version r16) installed.
+Assuming you have Ant and the Android SDK installed.

  * Create a local.properties and add a line "sdk.dir=<path to your sdk folder>".
 You can do this automatially with